linode/docs/docs/guides/web-servers/apache/install-php-8-for-apache-and-nginx-on-ubuntu/index.md

 published: 2021-08-27
 modified_by:
   name: Linode
-title: "Install PHP 8 for Apache and NGINX on Ubuntu"
+title: "How to Install PHP 8 for Apache and NGINX on Ubuntu"
-h1_title: "How to Install PHP 8 for Apache and NGINX on Ubuntu"
+title_meta: "Install PHP 8 for Apache and NGINX on Ubuntu"
-enable_h1: true
 contributor:
   name: Jeff Novotny
   link: https://github.com/JeffreyNovotny